stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

     * Serial defaults to 115200 baud, but may be set in the device name (@baudrate)
 * A Bluetooth address (for BT bridges)
     * `00:0B:0D:87:13:A2`
-* A UDP address, e.g. for simulation, recording replays or serial multiplexer (inav,mavlink).
+* A UDP address, e.g. for simulation, recording replays or serial multiplexer (INAV, mavlink).
     * `udp://:30001` local UDP listener.
 * A SBS-1 source, defined by a special URI:
     * `sbs://[[host][:port]]`